csparpa/robograph/README.md

 ## Writing your custom nodes
-Extending Robograph and creating new custom nodes is easy: you only need to subclass the `datamodel.base.node.Node` class and comply with its contract.
+Extending Robograph and creating new custom nodes is easy: you only need to subclass the `robograph.datamodel.base.node.Node` class and comply with its contract.

 [Full details in the docs](https://github.com/csparpa/robograph/blob/master/docs/creating-custom-nodes.md)